 A. State Enabling Legislation

-The most fundamental aspect of CFC legal authority is that CFCs are authorized exclusively by state law, not by federal law.
-This distinction is critical because it means that unlike PFCs (which are established under federal legislation and subject to federal oversight), CFCs fall squarely within the regulatory sphere of state governments.
+The most fundamental principle of CFC legal authority is that CFCs are authorized exclusively by state law, not by federal law.
+This distinction is critical; it means that unlike PFCs (which are established under federal legislation and subject to federal oversight), CFCs fall under the authority of state governments.

-State legislatures delegate authority to airport authorities—typically through either general airport enabling statutes or specific CFC authorizations—to establish CFCs.
+State legislatures delegate authority to airport authorities—in 12 states via general statutes, 8 via specific CFC laws (DWU review of state codes)—to establish CFCs.
 The delegation of authority is usually embedded in broader airport finance and governance statutes.
-Some states have comprehensive airport codes that authorize a broad array of fees and charges; others have more specific CFC statutes that detail the procedures and requirements for CFC establishment.
+Some states have airport codes that authorize a broad array of fees and charges; others have more specific CFC statutes that detail the procedures and requirements for CFC establishment.

 The state-based nature of CFC authority means that airports do not need to seek federal approval to implement or modify CFCs.
-However, airports must operate within their delegated state authority.
+Airports operate within state authority per statutes (e.g., CA Civil Code §1936).
 An airport cannot establish a CFC in the absence of state authorization.
 Conversely, an airport with appropriate state authorization can establish CFCs without federal consent (though federal considerations may apply in other contexts).

 This state-law foundation distinguishes CFCs from federal aid airport programs and federal oversight.
 While airports that receive federal grants or participate in federal programs are subject to federal grant assurances and compliance requirements, those same requirements do not directly govern CFCs unless the CFCs are used to fund federally-aided projects or generate revenues that affect federally-assisted facilities.